Radical Zen Massage Therapy

 How often you should get a massage depends on your goals and needs

-- For pain relief, it’s important to give your muscles time to recover between sessions.
-Ideally, leave at least 3 days between massages to avoid overstimulating the muscles.
+• For pain relief, it’s important to give your muscles time to recover between sessions.
+Ideally, leave at least 3 days between massages to avoid overstimulating the muscles or increasing inflammation.
 Weekly or biweekly sessions are often the best approach until the pain subsides.

 Massage therapy is a transformative tool for maintaining your overall well-being